scverse/scvi-tools/docs/user_guide/models/mrvi.md

 {class}`~scvi.external.MRVI`) is a deep generative model designed for the analysis of large-scale single-cell transcriptomics data with multi-sample, multi-batch experimental designs.

-The advantages of MrVI are:

-- Facilitates both exploratory analysis to divide samples into groups based on molecular properties and comparative analysis to compare pre-defined groups of samples.
-- Provides single-cell-resolution differential expression and differential abundance estimates.
-- Captures nonlinear, cell-type specific effects of sample-level covariates on gene expression.
-- Scales to large datasets with millions of cells and hundreds of samples.

-The limitations of MrVI include:

-- Requires specification of sample-level target (i.e., of biological interest) and nuisance (i.e., introduces undesired variation) covariates.
-- Differential expression procedure does not provide single-cell gene-level p-values.
 MrVI conducts both **exploratory analyses** (locally dividing samples into groups based on molecular properties) and **comparative analyses** (comparing pre-defined groups of samples in terms of differential expression and differential abundance) at single-cell resolution.
 It can capture nonlinear and cell-type specific variation of sample-level covariates on gene expression.

 ```{topic} Tutorials:

 -    {doc}`tutorials/notebooks/scrna/MrVI_tutorial`